Historical Sew Monthly – 1900s Gingham Wash Dress

 Notions: white pure cotton broderie anglaise lace, cotton sewing thread

 How historically accurate is it?
 Very accurate (apart from modern fabric etc.).
-I’ve used antique Edwardian patterns and followed their instructions.
-I even used my antique sewing machine. 😉
+I used antique Edwardian patterns and followed antique Edwardian sewing instructions.
+I even used my antique treadle sewing machine to sew the dress. 😉

-Hours to complete: 3 whole days (shrinking the fabric and ironing took much longer than the actual sewing)
+Hours to complete: 3 whole days – including pre-washing (shrinking) the fabric and ironing which took much longer than the actual sewing

 First worn: for the photos